wngfra/can2wifi2ros/README.md

 * Default client ip is `192.168.0.100:10240`, communicated via `UDP`
 * In `python` folder there is a testing python script to print out the messages heard at the port
 * Copy `can_wifi` and  `tactile_msg` to your ros2 workspace `src` directory and compile

-## Todo
-* Add ros2 launch file to pass arguments all at once